vechain/VIPs/vips/VIP-TokenRecovery.md

 ---
 Title: Token Recovery
-Description: New and improved official documentation for support.vechain.org to guide users with a safe and successful token recovery process.
+Description: New and improved official documentation for support.vechain.org to guide VET holders with a safe and successful token recovery process.
 Author: VetMaik (vetmaik@outlook.com)
 Discussions: <URL> (will be added later)
 Category:  Information